Calories167 Per Serving

 1/3 cup dried, unsweetened cranberries or raisins

-3 red or green apples, cored and thinly sliced into about 12 pieces each
+3 red or green apples, cored and thinly sliced into about 12 wedges each

-In a small bowl, combine dried cranberries/ raisins, almonds, and sunflower seeds.
+In a small bowl, stir together the cranberries, almonds, and sunflower seeds.

-Use the spoon to drizzle half the peanut butter mixture over the plated apple slices; sprinkle with half the cranberry mixture.
-Layer the remaining apples on top and repeat with remaining peanut butter and cranberry mixture.
-Serve.
+Using a spoon, drizzle half the peanut butter mixture over the apple wedges.
+Sprinkle with half the cranberry mixture.
+Layer the remaining apples over the cranberry mixture.
+Drizzle the remaining peanut butter mixture over all.
+Sprinkle the remaining cranberry mixture over all.

-Cooking Tip: When using sticky substances like honey or peanut butter in a recipe, coat the measuring spoon or measuring cup with cooking spray for easier removal.
+Cooking Tip: When using sticky ingredients like honey or peanut butter in a recipe, lightly spray your measuring spoon or cup with cooking spray.
+The ingredient will slide right out!

-Tip: The sky’s the limit when it comes to toppings for these apple nachos: any dried fruit, chopped nuts, pumpkin seeds, granola, or unsweetened shredded coconut.
+Tip: Be creative when it comes to toppings for these apple nachos: any type of unsweetened, dried fruit, chopped nuts, pumpkin seeds, low-fat granola, or unsweetened shredded coconut.